cloud-native-toolkit/operator-masauto/README.md

 Note: your entitlement key can be found [here](https://myibm.ibm.com/products-services/containerlibrary)

 4. When deploying any of the applications, it is best to use the **yaml** view on the operator page so you can edit the storage classes appropriately for your cluster and cloud platform.
 You may need to add the cluster ingress certificate secret name to the yaml file before you deploy.
 See the **Troubleshooting** section below under ingress.

+5. The `masconfig` directory is automatically set for you based on the instance name provided to support a multi instance install on the same cluster.
+Do not set this manually.

 More detailed step by step instructions for deployment using the operator can be found [here](/docs/MAS-Operator-Deployment.pdf)